mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Files and folders are mostly organised.
 File names are sometimes confusing.
 Don't use uppercase letters for file names or file extensions, and remove spaces from file names.
 * Files and folders are mostly organised.
 File names are mostly named systematically.
 Don't use uppercase letters for file names or file extensions, and remove spaces from file names.
 * Files and folders are organised and file names are systematic.
-* Files and folders are organised and named to a professional standard."
+* Files and folders are organised and named to a professional standard.